Student in greenhouse.

 Sustainable Plant and Soil Systems

-The Sustainable Plant and Soil Systems major at the University of Connecticut offers hands-on learning, development, and application of knowledge and skills to solve contemporary problems across plant production systems.
+The Sustainable Plant and Soil Systems (SPSS) major at the University of Connecticut offers hands-on learning, development, and application of knowledge and skills to solve contemporary problems across plant production systems.
 Through a multidisciplinary community of faculty, staff, and students, our program embraces the diverse expertise, experiences, interests, values and beliefs, and backgrounds of our community in working individually and collaboratively toward fulfilling UConn's land-grant mission.
 This program promotes collaboration, curiosity, and innovation through experiential and service-learning application of knowledge, development of skills, and growth in socially-involved attitudes aligned with promoting sustainable plant production, maintaining healthy soils, restoring natural habitats, reducing environmental impact, and addressing contemporary climate challenges.
 Graduates of the program possess the skills to collaborate and integrate with other disciplines to positively impact our communities and the state.

 The Sustainable Plant and Soil Systems major offers concentrations in Environmental Horticulture, Sustainable Agriculture, and Turfgrass Science.
 The program focuses on the science and practices associated with sustainable plant production and use within managed systems.
 Our courses emphasize practices and concepts related to reducing environmental impact during production and in managed land use systems.